appwrite/rfc/019-multi-storage-support.md

 ```
 ### Editing Other files

 The above implements the core functionality of the adapter.
 The final thing to implement would be to just set the name and description for each of the adapters.
-After which Updating this information amongs docs / other files will conclude it.
+After which Updating this information among docs / other files will conclude it.

 Below are some of the docs/files I will be editing: